Kong/docs.konghq.com/app/_src/gateway/plugin-development/get-started/index.md

 The plugin you build will transform HTTP traffic as it passes through the API gateway, and give you a solid starting point for building custom plugins to solve your specific business needs.

-The guide starts by setting up a new plugin project, showing how folders are structured and which files contain the custom plugin code.
-The second chapter describes testing tools and how to build automated tests for your custom plugins.
-In the third chapter we explain how to add configuration to your plugin allowing for customization at runtime.
+The guide starts by setting up a new plugin project, showing how folders are structured and explaining code file contents and best practices.
+The guide proceeds by describing testing tools and how to build automated tests for your custom plugins.
+The guide continues by showing how to add plugin configuration to the project allowing for runtime behavior changes.

-Later chapters of the guide go further and provide guideance on more advanced topics including plugin deployments.
+Later chapters of the guide go further to provide guidance on advanced topics including consuming external services from within your plugin and plugin deployments.

 Use the links on the bottom of these pages to navigate the guide.
-If you experience any issues with this guide, please reach out by
-[reporting an issue on GitHub](https://github.com/Kong/docs.konghq.com/issues).
+If you experience any issues with this sample code or guidance in these pages, please reach out by [reporting an issue on GitHub](https://github.com/Kong/docs.konghq.com/issues).

 {:.note}